Plumsail/helpdesk-docs/source/Configuration Guide/Workflow customization.rst

 Executes CAML query on a list or on a document library list and returns a collection of elements.
 Read `this article`_ to learn how to query items using this workflow action.
-We would recommend to read the whole article to understand how to work with dictionaries in general, but you can also just read the section related to this workflow action.
+We would recommend reading the whole article to understand how to work with dictionaries in general, but you can also just read the section related to this workflow action.